Is Multi-Generational Housing Right for You and Your Budget?

 The Upside to Multi-Generational Housing

-Neither of us has to worry about sharing a roof with a stranger, and we share the same values.
-The best part is that I save $500 a month in living expenses, compared to what I was spending before.
-In addition, I rented out my house and that income goes to pay the mortgage, homeowner’s fees, taxes, and insurance.
-Plus, I have a little left over each month, about $200.
+Neither of us had to worry about sharing a roof with a stranger, and we shared the same values.
+The best part was that I saved $500 a month in living expenses, compared to what I was spending before.
+In addition, I rented out my house and that income went to pay the mortgage, homeowner’s fees, taxes and insurance.
+Plus, I had a little left over each month, about $200.

-For my mother, it means having more disposable income and more financial security.
+For my mother, it meant having more disposable income and more financial security.

 The Downside to Multi-Generational Housing

-The downside is that I live with my mother.
-Privacy can be an issue.
+The downside is that I lived with my mother.
+Privacy was sometimes an issue.
 Also, I had to give up certain commodities like the en-suite bathroom and the freedom to make household decisions independently.

 The secret is to have good, honest communication and bear in mind that the trade-off is great.